MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-conditional-format-visual-titles.md

 Or you can retrieve the string from a lookup table that contains all the translations.
 You  place that table in your model.

 These are just a couple of examples you can use to create dynamic, expression-based titles for your visuals in Power BI Desktop.
-What you could do with your titles are limited only by your imagination, and your model.
+What you can do with your titles are limited only by your imagination, and your model.

 ## Select your field for your title